top of page

 His injury presented a challenge for the on-call plastics crew at LHSC, but the lead surgeon, a handsome lad of 15, said he could likely save his thumb (not in a jar) and restore function.
 Doogie and his trainees planned on a “flap” technique that would harvest some tissue and accessory parts from his forearm, hand and index finger and relocate them to the suburb of Thumbs Upton.

 The kids these days – they stay up half the night executing complex extremity reconstruction that makes intact tissue magically appear where there was none, complete with warm bedside manner.
 The morning after surgery, Dan had feeling in all the places he's supposed to have it.
-Following a long recovery, he’s now capable of operating tools, paddling a canoe and ambidextrous hitchhiking.
+Following a long recovery, he’s now capable of operating tools, paddling a canoe, and ambidextrous hitchhiking.

 The episode has pretty much blown Dan's hand modelling career, but it has made both of us grateful for the expertise of these talented young doctors who made it possible for him to continue what he loves.
 And we are thankful that the pandemic was managed well enough to preserve capacity for treating non-COVID emergencies.